 2. Peanut (or Almond) Butter

 Peanut butter is a fan favorite for some, and kryptonite for others.
 Packed with protein and healthy fats, this high-calorie item is great as a toast-topped, oatmeal drizzle, or by the spoonful.
-Kristopher Mendoza, who placed third and completed 100 miles at this year’s World’s Toughest Mudder, is particularly fond of the spread.
-“Peanut butter is high in healthy monounsaturated fats and nutrients such as Vitamin E, Potassium, and Magnesium,” he says.
-“To be honest, I used to avoid high-fat foods, but the reality is that if you are working hard, you need to restore your calories in order to fuel your body.”
-For those allergic or not fond of peanut butter, try a variety of other nut butters, like almond, cashew or walnut.
+Kristopher Mendoza, who placed third and completed 100 miles at this year's World's Toughest Mudder, is particularly fond of the spread.
+"Peanut butter is high high in health monosaturated fats and nutrients such as vitamin E, Potassium, and Magnesium," he says.
+"To be honest, I used to avoid high-fat foods, but the reality is that if you are working hard, you need to restore your calories in order to fuel your body."
+For those allergic ot not fond of peanut butter, try a variety of other nut butters, like almond, cashew or walnut.

 Fried, scrambled, hard-boiled, soft-boiled, poached…there are a myriad ways to serve this protein-packed food.
 Jake Hegge, ultra runner and winner of the Superior 100-Mile race in 2015, likes eggs because of their convenience.
 “I eat four eggs a day,” he says.
 “Plenty of fat and protein.”
 Additionally, eggs contain good amounts of vitamin B12, which is important for the healthy function of the immune and nervous systems.